Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Results

-At the surfaces of highly active droplets, we observe protruded filaments with widths comparable to that of single bacterium (\figref{fig:4}{d}, Fig.~S1d, Fig.~S28–S29, and Movie~S8).
-Within these filaments, bacteria align nematically along the filament axis (Fig.~S29), indicating localized ordering that emerges from the particulate character of the suspension.
-These features illustrate the multiscale nature of bacterial droplets, where microscopic alignment and mesoscale flow structures coexist and jointly sculpt the interface~\cite{takatori_active_2020,hickl_tubulation_2022,prasad_alcanivorax_2023}.
+On the surfaces of highly active droplets, we also observe thin protruded filaments with widths comparable to that of a single bacterium (Fig. 4{d}, Supplementary Figure~3d, Supplementary Figure~35–37, and Supplementary Movie 8).
+Within these filaments, bacteria align nematically along the filament axis (Supplementary Figure~36), indicating localized ordering that emerges from the particulate character of the suspension.
+These filaments can sometimes detach from the droplet surface.
+These features illustrate the multiscale nature of bacterial droplets, where microscopic alignment and mesoscale flow structures coexist and cooperatively shape the interface~\cite{takatori_active_2020,prasad_alcanivorax_2023}. {Together, the interfacial wave modes, protrusions, and bacteria-scale filaments show that bacterial droplets do not follow a single interfacial response mechanism.
+Instead, they exhibit activity-dependent regimes ranging from near-linear propagating waves to nonlinear large-scale deformation and localized bacterial alignment.}

-\section{Contact line, droplet motion and coarsening}
+\subsection{Contact line, droplet motion and coarsening}